4th Global Conference

 -Beauty and aging

 -Beauty, violence and horror

 Presentations, performances and papers will be accepted which deal with related areas and themes.
 The Steering Group particularly welcomes the submission of pre-formed panel proposals.

 In order to support and encourage interdisciplinarity engagement, it is our intention to create the possibility of starting dialogues between the parallel events running during this conference.
 Delegates are welcome to attend up to two sessions in each of the concurrent conferences.
-We also propose to produce cross-over sessions between these groups – and we welcome proposals which deal with the relationship between Beauty and Food.
+We also propose to produce cross-over sessions between these groups – and we welcome proposals which deal with the relationship between Beauty and The Digital Arts.

 What to Send: